 While everyone I know seems to be on an almond butter kick, one of my favorite peanut butter alternatives is tahini.
 Spread on toast, dipped in apples, and used in my favorite vegan alfredo sauce, tahini has many versatile applications beyond homemade hummus.

 Making it couldn't be easier.
-The trick is toasting the seeds prior to processing, which bolsters the seeds' natural nuttiness, lending a complex, toasted flavor that's reminiscent of browned butter.
+The trick is toasting the seeds prior to processing, which bolsters their natural nuttiness, lending a complex, toasted flavor that's reminiscent of browned butter.
 Just be sure to diligently set your kitchen timer and check the seeds often, because they burn fast!
 Now that I have all this leftover tahini, I'm thinking it calls for a batch of tahini cookies . . .

 8 ounces (about 1 cup) sesame seeds